A New Perspective on How People Recover From Depression

 "Depression is a chronic and recurrent condition, with each experienced depressive episode increasing the risk of future episodes,” as Dr. David Solomon and colleagues from the National Institute of Mental Health put in 2000.

 Recently, we analyzed data from a representative sample of 3,487 adults from the Midlife in the United States Study (MIDUS) to estimate how common thriving after depression really is.
-To count as thriving after depression, a person not only had to be free of the major symptoms of depression, he/she also had to report well-being superior to 75% of nondepressed adults from the United States.
+To count as thriving after depression, a person not only had to be free of the major symptoms of depression, he/she also had to report well-being superior to 75 percent of non-depressed adults from the United States.
 We set a very high bar for thriving.
-Remarkably, almost 10% of people who were clinically depressed when they entered the MIDUS study were thriving 10 years later.
+Remarkably, almost 10 percent of the people who were clinically depressed when they entered the MIDUS study were thriving 10 years later.

 Our new vantage point on depression allows us to see that depression is sometimes far from being an inevitable death sentence.
 It can be a waystation.
 In a surprisingly large number of cases, people move from the ashes of despair to flourishing.